jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Fixed internal bug which caused problems when dark current on UPD was measured too high.
 Added overwrite for Dark current 5
 Added overwrite for sample thickness
-Fixed slow down caused by debugging messages function
+Fixed slow down caused by debugging messages function.
+Fixed up readme and reorganized menu to make it easier to find important items.

 1.89 6/29/2016